carolinevarner/CPU-Simulator-GUI/readme.md

 ## Project Instructions

 ### Introduction
-As part of your role at OwlTech Systems, a hypothetical company specializing in operating system optimization, you have been tasked with evaluating different CPU scheduling algorithms.
+As part of my Project 2 for Operating Systems, I simulated having a role at OwlTech Systems, a hypothetical company specializing in operating system optimization, and was tasked with evaluating different CPU scheduling algorithms.
 The company is concerned with **performance efficiency**, **fairness**, and **responsiveness** in process scheduling.

-Your responsibilities included:
+My responsibilities included:
 - Analyzing the existing starter CPU scheduling simulator.
 - Implementing new CPU scheduling algorithms beyond the basic ones provided.
 - Measuring key performance metrics: average waiting time, turnaround time, and response time.